-Most women need a BMI under 28 in order to donate eggs.
+Unfortunately, no. Most women need a BMI under 28 in order to donate eggs.
 Being at a healthy weight is one of the factors that intended parents will screen for when selecting egg donors.
 While a woman’s BMI is just one aspect of her overall health, it is an important consideration during fertility treatments.
 Obesity can affect your hormones (particularly estrogen) and make the donation process more complicated.
 Obesity can also impact how your body metabolizes fertility drugs and can make our medications less effective.
 If you are obese and would still like to donate your eggs, a doctor can help you lose weight in a healthy way so you can meet egg donor qualifications in the future.

 You must be STI-free for at least 12 months prior to donating eggs.
 Sexually transmitted infections impact your reproductive system, so it is important that all infections are properly managed before you begin this journey.
 However, we understand that there are a wide range of STIs and a variety of symptoms that people experience.
 If you have a treatable STI and are still interested in donating eggs, once you receive treatment and have been STI free for 12 months, our team will work with you to begin the process.
 Unfortunately, we cannot accept donors with incurable STIs like HIV.